WGBH-MLA/AAPB2/app/views/exhibits/stories-of-the-land/2-land.md

 [***Standing Silent Nation***](https://americanarchive.org/catalog/cpb-aacip-508-4t6f18t131) **(dir.
 Suree Towfighnia, Prairie Dust Films, July 3, 2007).**

-This documentary, broadcast on the PBS series *POV*, follows the efforts of the White Plume family (Oglala Lakota) to cultivate industrial hemp for livestock feed, papercrafts, and commercial sale on Pine Ridge Reservation in South Dakota.
+This documentary, broadcast on the PBS series *POV*, follows the efforts of the White Plume family (Oglala Lakota) to cultivate industrial hemp for livestock feed, papercrafts, and commercial sale on the Pine Ridge Reservation in South Dakota.
 Having been legalized under tribal law, hemp was not only a valuable [Resource](#Resources) in the community’s economic development but also offered a meaningful connection with the land through [Labor](/exhibits/stories-of-the-land/3-work#Labor).
 But backlash from the federal government led to raids, property seizure, and a legal battle for the White Plumes and others who sought to uphold Native sovereignty in the face of unjust [Policies](/exhibits/stories-of-the-land/7-politics#Policy).
 “In our treaties with America,” says Debra White Plume, “we retained our sovereignty.
 It’s not something America gave us.
 Sovereignty is not something that can be given to anyone.”

-[***North Carolina Now***](https://americanarchive.org/catalog/cpb-aacip_129-31qfv1qn) **(UNC-TV, Research Triangle Park, NC, September 30, 1990).**
+[***North Carolina Now***](https://americanarchive.org/catalog/cpb-aacip_129-31qfv1qn) **(UNC-TV, Research Triangle Park, NC, September 30, 1996).**

 This local news broadcast includes a segment with interviews from Black farmers, historians, and extension agents in Tillery, North Carolina.
 They discuss how New Deal-era land allocation programs impacted Black farmers and the material and ideological importance of land ownership and access to [Resources](#Resources).
 “It was an opportunity for African Americans to own property, to actually not be dependent on the large white plantation owners for their livelihood,” says Gary Grant from the Concerned Citizens of Tillery organization.
 “It afforded them an opportunity to be independent.
 It afforded them an opportunity to set direction for their own lives.”